CDSS Housing and Homelessness Programs

 The CalWORKs Homeless Assistance (HA) Program aims to help CalWORKs families meet the reasonable costs of securing

 housing.
 The CalWORKs HA program serves eligible CalWORKs recipients, or apparently eligible CalWORKs applicants,

 who are homeless or at risk of homelessness.
 CalWORKs HA can provide payments for temporary shelter for up to 16

-consecutive calendar days, as well as payments to secure or maintain housing, including a security deposit and last
+cumulative calendar days, as well as payments to secure or maintain housing, including a security deposit and last

 month’s rent, or up to two months of rent arrearages.

 The Bringing Families Home (BFH) program is intended to help reduce the number of families in the child welfare

 system experiencing homelessness, increase family reunification, and prevent foster care placements.
 BFH serves